Britain’s Social Care Crisis: Getting in debt for your loved ones

 GMB Union’s national officer, Sharon Wilde, explained:

 ‘These stark figures show the UK’s social care ticking timebomb has now blown a gaping hole in families’ finances.
 The fact that more than 1,000 people have been taken to court because they’re unable to pay for their own care – or that of their loved ones – shows the system just isn’t working.
 Our ageing population is creating a huge demand for care staff – but caring is still not seen as a sought-after career.
 The lack of local authority funding means low pay – and the sector is struggling to recruit and retain the dedicated staff needed to provide the best care to the UK’s most vulnerable people.
 We need a clear, coherent strategy for funding social care now and in the future.
-Otherwise the struggle to recruit and retain carers will become even more acute, while tens of thousands of people are plunged into debt trying to pay for the level of support that they need’Get Started
+Otherwise the struggle to recruit and retain carers will become even more acute, while tens of thousands of people are plunged into debt trying to pay for the level of support that they need’Get debt help today

 Similar reports over the past few years have highlighted other problems.
 Care homes are closing at an alarming rate of more than 12 a month in 2017, and families have complained that they are charged for rooms after residents have passed away.